Nowadays, men are swooning over blue pants and brown shoes.

 The royal or true blue suit isn’t as dressy as navy is, and it surely isn’t as conservative.

-Your brown dress shoes don’t need to be as dark as a navy suit requires.
-Dark brown or a medium shade of brown looks excellent with blue.
+That said, dark brown or a medium shade of brown looks excellent with blue.

 You can stick with the standard Oxford or derby shoe styles for this suit; they are classics for a good reason.